Cancer survivor on a mission to find reasons behind Otsego’s health concerns

 “There must be something in the water,” they’d say to each other she recalled.
 “Only because we keep hearing story after story of past classmates getting sick with cancer.”

 It's something Zack experienced herself, she said.
-She was diagnosed with ovarian cancer when she was 17-years-old.
-Her doctor in Kalamazoo had never seen it before.
+She was diagnosed with ovarian cancer when she was 17-years-old and her doctor in Kalamazoo was unfamiliar with the kind that she had.
 So she sought help at Northwestern Hospital in Chicago.

 “My gynecological-oncologist said he’s only seen a handful of those types of tumors in his entire career,” Zack said.
 “And that’s here in Chicago.”